 Surf Instructor Ivan Castillo, Manuel Antonio, Puntarenas, Costa Rica.
 Local Knowledge: Ivan from Manuel Antonio, Costa Rica.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-This post may contain paid links.
-If you make a purchase through links on our site, we may earn a commission.
+This post may contain affiliate links.
+If you make a purchase through links, we may earn a commission.

-The Pacific coast town of Manuel Antonio in Costa Rica is hot and humid.
+The languid Pacific coast town of Manuel Antonio in Costa Rica is hot and humid.
 Stand still long enough here and you’ll see mould appearing on your body.
 The locals, however, have standing still down to an art.
+The laidback Costa Ricans take their time with everything.
+It’s common sense when just the act of waxing a surfboard can make you perspire.

-On a beach where even in the off season locals come up to ask if you want a massage, beach chair, or coconut juice, Ivan simply sits in the shade next to the wonky lifeguard tower waiting for customers to come to him to rent out his surfboards or get a surfing lesson.
+On a beach where even in the off season locals come up to ask if you want a massage, beach chair or coconut juice, Ivan simply sits in the shade next to the wonky lifeguard tower waiting for customers to come to him to rent out his surfboards or get a surfing lesson.

 On our first afternoon at The Beach House, as I paddled out in the surf on a body board, I spotted Ivan having a surf.
 His smooth and unhurried style set him apart from the other surfers in the water.

 On land, to say that Ivan is measured, is an understatement.
-When I tell him I want a surfboard for the week he says, “Why not just leave it with me and pick it up when you want to surf?”
+When I tell him I want a surfboard for the week he asks, “Why not just leave it with me and pick it up when you want to surf?”

 When I tell him that I like to surf at dawn, he says, “You better take the board and keep it at your house!”

 On my last day in Manuel Antonio, I got up early for my final morning surf.
 I timed it so that I could return my surfboard to Ivan just as he would be setting up his patch of the beach for the day.

-When I walked up the beach after my surf the locals were preparing for their day’s business on the beach, carting down sun beds, massage tables and surfboards to their spots on the sand, and fastidiously cleaning up their spaces, messed up from the previous night’s high tide.
+Ivan, predictably and endearingly, was nowhere to be seen.
 His friend who rents out sun beds next to where Ivan sits every day said, “He should be here by now.
 But, you know, he’s pretty casual.”

 It’s this kind of attitude that would drive a New Yorker nuts.
 It wouldn’t fly in London, Tokyo or Sydney either.
 But here, in Manuel Antonio?
 Well, all I can do is be a little more than jealous as I head back to the house.
 That’s life in Costa Rica!